 "OPTIVLM_CW_DAT” and "OPTIVLM_CW_IDX" are your tablespace names.

-Please note that the VLM Carrier Web Schema Definition Script (DDL) will have tables and constraints defined such that:
+Note: The VLM Carrier Web Schema Definition Script (DDL) will have tables and constraints defined such that:

-Tables, Foreign Keys, and Views are defined in the Schema User’s default tablespace. (e.g. OPTIVLM_CW_DAT).
+Tables, Foreign Keys, and Views are defined in the Schema User’s default tablespace. (e.g., OPTIVLM_CW_DAT).

 Primary Keys and Indexes are defined in the OPTIVLM_CW_IDX tablespace.